 Threat modeling is closely related to risk assessment.
 This process enables the determination of which security measures should be given priority depending on the potential risks posed.
 Through this prioritization, resources are used up economically by concentrating them on the initial stage hazards.

-Adopting Secure Coding Practices
+Adopting Secure Software Development

 Continuous Integration and Deployment